Updated on September 11, 2022

 – Kaen Ranzen

-If you are desperate, you can check second hand shops like Suruga-ya or Mandarake (the latter one ships overseas).
-The stuff is also cheaper, but keep in mind that by buying from these shops you don’t actually support the artists, so this guide won’t focus too much on them.
+If you are desperate, you can check second-hand shops like Suruga-ya or Mandarake (the latter ships overseas).
+The stuff is cheaper most of the time, and you can also find event-exclusive discs that can’t be found elsewhere.
+However, keep in mind that by buying from these shops you don’t actually support the artists, so this guide won’t focus too much on them.

-Now, everything I wrote until now is limited for the doujin albums.
+Now, everything I wrote until now is limited to the doujin albums.
 For the major albums is a different situation.
-You can buy them on Melonbooks and co. along with the doujinz, but they are also easily available on international shops centered on Japanese music, with Amazon JP, CDJapan and HMV Japan being the most popular ones.
-They are also in English, so everything is simple (and in case of Amazon you can switch language).
-In addition, most of these shops also offer the BUTAOTOME Fanbook.
+You can buy them on Melonbooks and co. along with the doujinz, but they are also easily available in international shops centered on Japanese music, with Amazon JP, CDJapan, and HMV Japan being the most popular ones.
+They are also in English, so everything is simple (and in the case of Amazon you can switch the language).
+In addition, most of these shops also have the BUTAOTOME Fanbook.

 The major albums are available on pretty much every Japanese website centered on digital music (mora, Rekochoku, dwango to name a few).
 However, most of them need some workaround (Japanese credit card, VPN etc.) and every shop only offers AAC files for BUTAOTOME’s releases (except Amazon JP, which has MP3 files), so in the album pages I only list iTunes and OTOTOY because they are “overseas friendly”. iTunes doesn’t need to be introduced: you can easily purchase the albums on the store of your country as well as the full versions of the music videos (but no other videos from the extra DVDs).
 In case you can’t/don’t want to use iTunes, OTOTOY is a good alternative (though it doesn’t have the videos): the site is partially in English, but it should be easy for you to buy from there and it also accepts Paypal.

-All the Touhou albums are available except for the following ones:
+All the Touhou albums up until the 2021 releases are available except for Kaen Ranzen and all the live/event-limited releases.